-Amman, July 6, 2021 – On behalf of His Royal Highness Prince El Hassan bin Talal, Her Royal Highness Princess Sumaya bint El Hassan patronized the Closing Ceremony of the first project of EDU-SYRIA / EDU-JORDAN Scholarship programme, which is funded by the European Union through the European Neighbourhood Instrument (ENI) and the European Regional Trust Fund in Response to the Syrian Crisis (Madad Fund), and managed by the German Jordanian University
+Amman, July 6, 2021 – On behalf of His Royal Highness Prince El Hassan bin Talal, Her Royal Highness Princess Sumaya bint El Hassan patronized the Closing Ceremony of the first project of the EDU-SYRIA / EDU-JORDAN Scholarship programme, which the European Union funds through the European Neighbourhood Instrument (ENI) and the European Regional Trust Fund in Response to the Syrian Crisis (Madad Fund), and managed by the German Jordanian University

 Her Highness also stressed that the balance between researchers from refugees and the host community is a key to the success of this programme and emphasizes the common interest in exploiting the opportunities available in times of adversity.

 Her Highness added about the importance of embracing future generations and providing them with the necessary support, saying, “To ensure a secure future for future generations, we must do everything within our power to embrace an entire generation of humanity burdened with challenges that are not of its making.”

 Her Highness also said that we must never underestimate the vital importance of granting higher education scholarships to young generations, especially in the midst of the Syrian crisis, noting that education is often regressed due to wars, migration, famine, natural disasters or even other man-made causes, good education will eventually lead to rebuild and revitalize.
 “We all understand that providing high-quality education to refugees is essential so that this crisis does not determine their entire lives, they deserve an opportunity to achieve their potential.
 We seek to provide a supportive environment to create a positive future for the next generation of young people that will enrich our shared global future.”